Welcome to the Dartmouth Jewish Sound Archive

 - Related, searchable information that can aid in the study of Jewish music and culture, Jewish society, and the history of Jewish recordings.

 Finding Material: We recommend you try using the Quick Search field on the right panel of any window in this site, it's the easiest way to find tracks.
-More advanced searching and browsing features are also available in the Search or Browse tabs on the upper right.
+More advanced searching and browsing features are also available in the Search or Browse tabs on the upper right of this page.

 Please Note: Material available in our archive may be copyrighted and should not be downloaded or reproduced.
 Please read the copyright page.